thhdragon/ff5m/README.md

 The mod is based on ZMod, which itself is derived from Klipper-mod.

 > [!CAUTION]
-> *If you want to install this mod to your AD5M (Pro) then be aware, that you risk to loose your warranty or damage the printer.
-Proceed at your own risk if you want to try this mod!*
+> *If you choose to install this mod on your AD5M (Pro), be aware that you risk voiding your warranty or damaging the printer.
+Proceed at your own risk!*

 ## Features
 - **Stock** Screen with option to disable it completely to reduce resource consumption